zubmike/demo-service/README.md

 **demo-service-spring-impl** - Service implementation by Spring/Hibernate

+**demo-service-kotlin-impl** - Service implementation by Kotlin with Ktor/Koin/Hibernate

 Parking divided into named zones which have a limited number of parking spaces.
 Spaceships can arrive from different planetary systems, but parking is available for friendly planetary systems.
 Each spaceship must have a unique number containing the planetary system code.
 It is also necessary to determine how many times the ship stopped at the station.